-• Each state must have a documented process for cooperating with non-metropolitan local officials with the responsibility for transportation and provide an opportunity for their participation in the development of the LRTP and STIP; and

-At least once every five years and for a period of not less than 60 days, each state must review and solicit comments from non-metropolitan local officials and other interested parties regarding the effectiveness of the cooperative process and consider any proposed changes.
+- Each state must have a documented process for cooperating with non-metropolitan local officials responsible for transportation and provide an opportunity for their participation in the development of the Long-Range Transportation Plan (LRTP) and Statewide Transportation Improvement Program (STIP). - At least once every five years and for a period of not less than 60 days, each state must review and solicit comments from non-metropolitan local officials and other interested parties regarding the effectiveness of the cooperative process and consider any proposed changes.